sedat-eyuboglu/sync-sql-to-couchbase/ReadMe.md

 Sql Server provides two features in this regard: Change Tracking (CT) and Change Data Capturing (CDC).

-> You should review the [details] of both features (https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/track-data-changes-sql-server?view=sql-server-ver15).
+> You should review the [details](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/track-data-changes-sql-server?view=sql-server-ver15) of both features.
 Usage within this project may not match the way your system works and you may not be able to transfer changes correctly.

 ## Warning
-SQL Server strongly recommends using ** Snapshot Isolation ** to accurately track DML changes in a tag with CT.
-Check [here] (https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/work-with-change-tracking-sql-server?view=sql-server-ver15).
-The following assumptions were made for the scenario in this project and ** Snapshot Isolation ** was not used.
+SQL Server strongly recommends using **Snapshot Isolation** to accurately track DML changes in a tag with CT.
+Check [here](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/work-with-change-tracking-sql-server?view=sql-server-ver15).
+The following assumptions were made for the scenario in this project and **Snapshot Isolation** was not used.

 - Sql Server regularly deletes change records.
 Change records are read before deletion and synchronized to Couchbase. *Examine the CHANGE_RETENTION setting in Sql Server.*
 - It is ensured that the stored *cdtLastTrackingVersion* value is not less than the *CHANGE_TRACKING_MIN_VALID_VERSION()* value.
 As a result of some administrative activities, the *CHANGE_TRACKING_MIN_VALID_VERSION()* value may become less than the *cdtLastTrackingVersion* value stored in Couchbase.
 The value *cdtLastTrackingVersion* stored in Couchbase should be deleted after any administrative activities that will lead to this.
 Examine the SQL Server documents and determine the activities that may lead to this.